 The first park was opened in Denmark in 1968.
 Since then the family has opened parks in Germany (Günzburg), USA (California and Florida), UK (Windsor), with parks currently in development in Malaysia, United Arab Emirates, Japan, and South Korea.

 Legoland Discovery Centres:

 Smaller versions of the parks, these fun, indoor family attractions are located in Germany (Berlin and Duisburg), USA (Illinois, Georgia, Missouri and Texas), United Kingdom (Greater Manchester), Japan (Minato).
 Future centres are being constructed in Canada (Ontario) and USA (New Jersey and New York).

 That is probably enough of my chatter.
-You will want to watch this wonderful VIDEO to learn more of the fascinating more.
+You will want to watch this wonderful VIDEO to learn more of the fascinating history of LEGO.
 This interesting animated video is very well done; I’m sure you will enjoy it.
-After that, here is information if you want it.Do you have a stash of LEGO?
+After that, here is more information if you want it.Do you have a stash of LEGO?
 What’s your best LEGO creation?
 Have you ever visited a Legoland Park or Legoland Discovery Centre?

 If you are a writer, do you have the persistence of Ole Kirk Christiansen and his son?
 Do you set your sights on the goal and push through to a satisfactory end?
 When things get difficult do you keep on trying, or do you give up and walk away, saying to yourself, “I can’t do this!”, or “This is not working out the way I expected.”, or “Who do I think I am, anyway?”
 Fortunately, Mr. Christiansen didn’t seem to think failure and quitting were part of his destiny.
 There are readers waiting for our books.
 Let’s get writing! 🙂